pmbittner/Polypropylene/README.md

 For instance, two property types could be exclusive to each other as they implement respectively contradicting data or behaviour.
 Such additional constraints could be implemented by using techniques from software product line engineering, especially feature models.

-- Error messages on prefab loading are quite unhelpful yet.

 - Dependencies are not considered upon property removal.
 When removing a property, dependencies of other properties may break.

 - Support for Older C++ Standards Than 17: Therefore, we need a custom implementation of `std::optional`.
 We have to see if that would pay off.

-- Support other File Formats Than Just JSON

 ## Feedback